 Coca-Cola (KO) stock last featured back in the summer.
-At the time, Atlanta-based Coke had been battered by COVID.
-Its share price sat around the $43.60 mark, around 20% lower than at the start of the year due to some fairly significant disruption to its business.
-More specifically, its on-premise activity – half of overall business here – has suffered due to the precise nature of the crisis.
-The at-home channel can only offset that to a certain extent.
+At the time, the Atlanta-based beverage giant had been battered by COVID.
+Its share price sat around the $43.60 mark, which was around 20% lower than at the start of the year, with that coming on the back of some fairly significant disruption to its business.
+More specifically, its on-premise activity – around half of total business – has suffered due to the precise nature of the crisis, with the at-home channel only able offset that to a certain extent.

-As you would expect, the above means that consolidated financial figures look pretty poor this year.
-Net sales clocked in at $24.4b over its first three quarters, a circa 11% decline excluding currency changes.
+As you’d expect, the above means that consolidated financial figures look pretty poor this year.
+Net sales clocked in at $24.4b over its first three quarters, a circa 11% decline excluding FX changes.
 That led to comparable operating income of $7.4b, a circa 4% drop on a currency-neutral basis.
-At $1.48 per share, earnings per share (“EPS”) came in 6% lower on a comparable currency-neutral basis.
-Other than a viral pandemic being pretty bad for bars and restaurants, I am not sure the numbers really tell us that much.
+At $1.48 per share, EPS came in 6% lower on a comparable currency-neutral basis.
+Other than a viral pandemic being pretty bad for bars and restaurants, I’m not sure the numbers really tell us that much.

 Negative articles on Coca-Cola stock have been common in recent years.
 Typically, the bearish view includes the following three points.
-Firstly, that Coke suffers from a poor outlook in terms of its growth prospects.
+Firstly, that Coke suffers poor future growth prospects.
 Secondly, that this issue is then exacerbated by an overvalued stock.
 The third point – actually more of an offshoot of the first point but anyway – is that the firm is now paying out too much of its profit by way of cash dividends.

 As far growth is concerned, much ink has been spilled on the subject of carbonated soft drinks (“CSDs”).
 Health conscious consumers, mindful of excess sugar consumption, are seen as a major headwind.
-This certainly looks the case in mature markets.
-In the company’s North America segment, sparkling beverage volume growth has essentially flatlined over the past five years.
+That certainly looks the case in mature markets.
+In the company’s North America segment for instance, sparkling beverage volume growth has essentially flatlined over the past five years.
 Coke’s lackluster reported-EPS growth is seen as further proof that its glory days are over.

 I remain more optimistic.
 Firstly, mature markets do indeed present an issue.
 There, the firm has relied more on price and product mix to drive stable sales.
 The rise of smaller product offerings – welcomed by the consumer as healthier – offers the firm a route to higher sales and margins without much volume growth.
 Here in the UK for example, trademark Coca-Cola products now come in 150ml and 250ml offerings at higher unit volume prices.
 Ironically that takes the firm back to its early days, when fountains and the 6.5oz glass bottle were the only show in town.